esselfe/codybot/README.md

 To compile the program, just run `make` within the source directory, and run with
 `./codybot -n `_`YourBotNick`_

-(Personally I run the bot in a virtual machine to limit general filesystem access via the `!sh` command; see the "chroot" and "docker" sections below.)
+(Personally I run the bot in a docker container to limit general filesystem access via the `!sh` command; see the "chroot" and "docker" sections below.)

 Run `./codybot --help` to see all program options.

 There is no installation mechanism, you should use the source directory or move the files where you want.
-The files `data-ascii.txt`, `data-chars.txt`, `data-fortunes.txt`, `data-jokes.txt` and `stats` must be in the program's current working directory otherwise the program will not run.
+The files `data/ascii.txt`, `data/chars.txt`, `data/fortunes.txt`, `data/jokes.txt` and `stats` must be in the program's current working directory otherwise the program will not run.
 Other control files (detailed below) must also be in the current working directory.